Fighting a life-long campaign against the use of animals in testing

 Our Fighting Animal Testing commitment means that Lush has a variety of positions and policies that both govern our own actions, to ensure that our business practices are free of animal testing, and reach out to the wider world to help eliminate the use of animals in testing worldwide.

-To see the various ways we work for animals, please follow the links below for more information.
+To see some of the other ways we work for animals, please follow the links below for more information.

 Charity Pot grants seek to help the amazing people who spend their lives helping animals.